Fake Marina In Miami Gardens Steals Show At Miami Grand Prix

 “The city is hyped – is that how you say it?”
 Wolff said.
 “Formula One is all around, the amount of guest requests we have is amazing.
 I think we’ve finally landed in North America.”

-But there have been hiccups, from congested pedestrian bridges, long walks from point to point under the hot Florida sun, and traffic snarls surrounding the stadium.
+But were hiccups, from congested pedestrian bridges, long walks from point to point under the hot Florida sun, and traffic snarls surrounding the stadium.
 Some teams were upset Friday over the guest experience inside the Paddock Club, which cost $11,000 for a three-day pass.

 Brown cautioned to wait until the checkered flag before grading Miami’s first race.